HomeProductivityGoogle Docs

 Is there a Google Docs app for Mac, or do I use a browser?

-There is no dedicated Mac app.
+There is no dedicated Mac app, and Google has not released one as of 2026.
 On the Mac you open docs.google.com in Safari or Chrome, and that web version is the complete Google Docs with every menu and shortcut.
 In our testing it was the better place for real writing than the phone app.
-If you want it to feel more like an app, use Chrome's Install option to pin it to your Dock in its own window.
+If you want it to feel more like an app, use Chrome's Install option in the address bar to put it in its own window and keep it in the Dock.

 Can I edit Google Docs offline on my iPhone or Mac?

 Yes, but you have to switch it on first.
-On iPhone, open a document and mark it available offline.
-On the Mac, enable offline access in the Docs settings inside your browser.
+On iPhone and iPad, open a document or tap the three dots next to it and choose Make available offline.
+On the Mac, enable offline access in the Docs home screen settings inside your browser.
 Once that is done you can keep writing on a flight or in a dead zone, and your changes sync the moment you reconnect.
-Set this up before you travel rather than after.
+Set this up before you travel rather than after, because you cannot turn it on once you have lost signal.

 Will my documents stay in sync between iPhone and Mac?